 © BMG RIGHTS MANAGEMENT US, LLC

-The Harvard boys could relate about learning from fools and sages.
+The Harvard boys relate to learning from fools and sages.
 We have their attention.

 David and I fight over which band goes next.

 “Okay.
 Time to vote.
 Who likes the Hendrix Star Fucking Spangled Banner by Harvard?’

 There were lots of cheers for the home team.

 “Who likes the Townies’ Aerosmith ‘Walk This Way?”
 The cheers are less but more boisterous.